My children love listening to yarns about my school days. They always listen in rapt attention when the topic of my school days crop up.

 In secondary school (at least in my children's), English Literature was not offered because there was no teacher for that subject.
 So my children had to take external classes for it.

-But, well, that is a story for another.
+But, well, that is a story for another day.

 For now, I shall rattle some names - Mrs Wong, Mrs Podesta, Mrs Rahim, Mrs SH Tan and Mrs OK Chan..
 These are my primary school class teachers.
-I know one name I cannot remember.
-And in the list, only one teacher I despised.
+I know there's one whose name I cannot remember.
+And in this list, only one teacher I despised.
 And we shall leave it at that.

 Our school principals (Assunta Primary had 2 sessions) were Miss Chow and Sister Ellyn.
 I remember Miss Chow as a dignified and an elegant person and was so in awe of her.
 She never taught me, though.